 5.1 Economic Transformation

-The Fourth Industrial Revolution is reshaping global economies, creating new markets and disrupting traditional industries.
-AI-driven automation is improving efficiency and lowering costs across sectors, but it is also raising concerns about job displacement and income inequality.
+Industry 4.0 is creating new markets and disrupting traditional industries.
+AI-driven automation reduces costs and improves efficiency, but also raises concerns about job displacement and income inequality.

 5.2 Workforce Evolution